Theme

 GitHub project with docs and clients

-The public reference point is a GitHub repository with docs, clients, deployment paths, and broader project materials from Vectorize.
+Public materials are available through a GitHub repository with docs, clients, deployment paths, and broader project materials from Vectorize.

 Why it matters